-There are endless ‘technical base layers’ to choose from these days, each claiming to be more technically advanced than the last technically advanced technical tee technology.
+There are endless ‘technical base layers’ to choose from these days.
 However, base layers generally come in two basic categories: synthetic and merino wool.
 Each come with their own advantages, but which should you choose and when?

 Synthetic base layers are high wicking, fast-drying, lightweight and durable.
 They’re also much cheaper to produce (and therefore buy!) than wool or silk base layers.
 As a result, they’re now the base layer of choice for most people.